Actionable Book Summary: Social Psychology by Elliot Aronson

 Even though the info inside might be a bit overwhelming at times, the authors did a hell of a job of explaining such a complicated subject so simply – the human behavior that is.
 Full of examples and research insights, Social Psychology is one of the best books for understanding the reason behind a certain act from a person.

 The Core Idea:

 The way we act in different situations is highly influenced by the outside factors that are surrounding us, as well from our former experiences.
 Each person will act differently depending on his own observations and motives.
 If the situation is rather unrecognizable, he will mimic the behavior of the majority of the people around him.

-The whole concept of the book is to help you understand yourself and the people around you better.
-Why we take certain decision instead of others; What motivates us; How our attitude changes.; How important is to be accurate; Other interesting stuff related to the human psychology.
+The whole concept of the book is to help you understand the people around you better.
+Why we take certain decision instead of others; What motivates us; How our attitude changes; How important is to be accurate; Other interesting stuff related to the human psychology.
 This type of information is extremely valuable when you communicate with fellow humans.
-If you know what drives others, you can influence their choice to match your desire.
+If you know what drives others, you can easily convince others to do what you desire.

 At the very heart of social psychology is the phenomenon of social influence: We are all influenced by other people in a way.
 Thinking of social influence, we imagine that one is persuading us to do something against our will.
 The previous is true but a bit extreme definition.

 Social influence is what happens when we interact with people.
 And interacting with people can take many forms: seeing a marketing billboard on the street, reading a book, speaking with someone over the phone, watching a TV show, speaking with someone face-to-face, reading a blog post, watching a video on YouTube.
 All of those are interactions with other people.
 Even the ads you see on the street – the ad itself was created by other humans who want you to believe that their product is better and it will save your life in some way.
 Often these interactions are an attempt to persuade us to do something we don’t really want to do – to buy something, to go somewhere, even to go to bed with someone we don’t really want.